 Question: A 7-year-old girl was playing yesterday with her next-door neighbor, and they were running around after each other with squirt guns.
 The neighbor’s little dog must have felt the 7-year-old was threatening the other girl, and the dog bit her on the leg.
 On examination, she has multiple jagged bites and a painful open wound in the right lower leg.
 Assign the external cause code for the dog bite.

 Verified in the Tabular, W54.0 refers to Bitten by dog.
 However, this code is unreportable, because it requires a 7th character.
-W54.0XXA should be assigned to show it is an initial encounter and patient is receiving active treatment.